 When set up as a point to point slave a FreeWave Transceiver will communicate with any master in its call book, either directly or through up to four repeaters.
 When functioning as a slave, the Entry to Call feature in the Transceiver's call book (Figure 7) is not operational.
-The slave will communicate with any master listed in its Call Book that calls it.
+The slave will communicate with any master on the list that calls.